Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

 ### 5.2.2 Configuration defaults

  1. Technical review
-    * Verification that default passwords and other configuration parameters have been changed
+    * Manual verification from configuration files that default passwords and other configuration parameters have been changed
-    * Hardening of systems
+    * Hardening of systems reviewed using Nessus agent and manual configuration checks
-    * Separation of server roles
+    * Separation of server roles reviewed manually by checking sudo and rbac configuration
-    * Disabling unnecessary protocols, services etc.
+    * Confirm that unnecessary protocols, services etc. have been disabled using manual checks, nmap and nessus
-    * Secure administration channels
+    * Review that secure administration channels are being utilized, done using tcpdump

  2. Administrative review
     * Configuration management